junaidsyed-1/JS/week-1-DOM/ReadMe.md

   - innderHTML is a property of the node/Document interface gets or sets the HTML or XML markup contained within the elements.
 But also if we use innerHTML there is a security risk, we might need to use libraby to sanitize. when setting element content using innerHTML, the HTML string is parsed into DOM elements that do not contain shadow roots.

-## Note: I have started JS again just re-learn we will utilize 1 hour daily, and each week we will new topics.
+## Note: I have started JS again just to re-learn, We will utilize 1 hour daily, and each week we will learn new topics.